swarnalee-m/green-website/_notes/Wiki Image Link Testing.md

 I DID A GOOD REGEX!
 - Code blocks can contain `[[brackets]]` without rendering links!
 - Markdown images contain `title` now!
+	- **Update:** Regex is faulty.
+When title exists, the asset path picks up the space before the `"`.
+Will fix later.

 Edits:
 - New plugin called `obsidian_images_generator.rb` with higher priority than the bidirectional links generator